-“The Depository is going down in a few years anyway if we don’t get up there to save it,” Alvindorf says.
+“Look, the nuclear power support of the Depository is going down in a few years anyway if we don’t get up there to save it,” Alvindorf submits.

 “And so . . .”

-This time it’s Bailey’s inquiry that gets interrupted.
+This time it’s Bailey’s thought process that gets interrupted.

 “And so, we have no choice.
-We can’t let that happen no matter what the threat,” Littleton replies.
+We can’t let that happen no matter what the threat,” Littleton concludes.

 “Agreed,” Brett says.

 “We’ve got some work to do, don’t we?
-Captain Littleton, you’ll need to get as many ships put together and volunteers to pilot them as you can.
+Captain Littleton, you’ll need to get as many ships put together and volunteers to crew in them as you can.
 Have you been thinking about that?”
 Brett says, turning in Littleton’s direction.